X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 ![](./images/Geppetto_Headshift_DataTable_image_1.png)

-You can either create a new Headshift DataTable in Unreal or import an existing one from a csv or json file.
+You can either create a new Headshift DataTable in Unreal or import an existing one from a csv or json file.<br/>
+Predefined tables are available under *(Engine) > Plugins > Geppetto Content > MicroExpressions > Headshift*, and you’re free to duplicate or customize them.<br/>
-For more information, see [4.5 Geppetto Headshift Data Table](./API.md#45-geppetto-headshift-data-table).
+For more information, please see [4.5 Geppetto Headshift Data Table](./API.md#45-geppetto-headshift-data-table).

-## 2.4 Generate phonemes and emotions in the editor
+## 2.4 Generate phonemes and emotions in the Editor

 To pre-generate phonemes, you can use the Editor Utility Widget included in the plugin.
 You can open the Window by clicking on the Geppetto icon button or in the menu **Help > Geppetto**: